i-pi/i-pi/examples/clients/elphmod/README.md

 2. Based on these data, we can build a supercell model and set up the driver with `make driver` or `python3 driver.py`.
 This will create files with the driver object (`driver.pickle`) and initial ionic positions (`driver.xyz`).
+   Note that the dummy `driver.xyz` required for testing will be overwritten.
+   Git will show the file as modified (or deleted after running `make clean`).
    Setting up the driver only once in a separate script is more efficient when launching it multiple times later.